-The implementation of due diligence in one's own business and along global supply and value chains poses challenges for companies - but it pays off.
-The Federal Government therefore intends to provide various support services to assist companies in implementing their due diligence obligations.
-In addition, it is advisable to carry out certain elements of the implementation process in cooperation with other companies at the association or industry level.
+The Federal Government provides enterprises with various forms of support in implementation of the due diligence requirements, both within their own business and along global supply and value chains.
+In addition, it is advisable for companies to carry out certain elements of the implementation process in cooperation with other companies at the association or industry level.
 In addition, the Federal Government recommends making use of the expertise of civil society organisations and trade unions.